LeviIsAwesome/Person-to-Project-Matching-System/README.md

 ## Main Part Of Code
 [Link](https://github.com/LeviIsAwesome/Person-to-Project-Matching-System/tree/master/app/src/main/java/comp3350/ppms)
 to the main section of the coed, and the whole program was sticked with 3-tier architecture

+## Contributing:
+The project is from the course Software Engineering 1, and the original main contributors were (names in alphabetical order):
+**Adam Andritz, Buhle Mwanza, Levi Guo (me), Matthew Fogel, Tom, Wilson Zhang.**